1.00 The Board hereby presents its Report for the year ended March

 contract/arrangement/transaction with related party(ies) which may be termed as material

-in nature and not executed in ordinary course of business and on not arms length
+in nature and not executed in ordinary course of business and not on arm's length

 basis.